davidn1998/filmdek/README.md

-An application that allows you to generate collectable movie cards.
-[Next.js](https://nextjs.org/)
+An application created with [Next.js](https://nextjs.org/) that allows you to generate collectable movie cards.

 ## Getting Started